 Winter tires are designed for use when the temperature drops below 45 degrees Fahrenheit.
 Once the weather is consistently above 45, it’s time to switch to summer or all-season tires.
 Winter tires used in summer are dangerous and costly because of issues such as:

 - Faster wear: Winter tires are made for traction and functionality, not longevity.
 The tread on winter tires is soft and flexible.
 That’s great for icy roads, but on warm, dry asphalt, they will experience accelerated wear.

 - Compromised handling: Winter tires are soft and squishy, which gives them traction and grip on slick surfaces, but this perk becomes a liability on dry, warm roads.
 Winter tires are unable to respond as quickly as summer tires.
-Cornering, acceleration and braking can all be affected by the use of winter tires.
+Cornering, acceleration and braking can all be affected by the use of winter tires and may also cause your traction control system to work overtime.
 Not only do you lose maneuverability when using winter tires in the summer, you also risk reduced reaction time, increasing the likelihood of an accident.

 - Decreased performance: Winter tires have increased rolling resistance.
 Because of this, using them during the summer means that your engine will have to work harder to perform compared to a car with summer or all-weather tires.
 You’ll also end up paying more to keep your gas tank full.

 Using summer or all-season tires, which are designed to withstand the warmer surfaces, during warm weather will save you money in the long run through decreased wear.
 Using winter tires during warm weather means you’ll need to replace your tires much more frequently than you would if you’d used tires that were appropriate for the season.